PiyushS007/MobileComputing_Assignment2/README.md

 # Part2

 # Weather App
-This application fetches weather data from an external API and allows users to retrieve weather information for a specific date in Delhi, India with helo of local database.
+This application fetches weather data from an external API and allows users to retrieve weather information for a specific date in Delhi, India with help of local database.

 # Usage
 - Click on the "Save Weather Data from API" button to fetch and save weather data from the API to local Database.